-When you ovulate, a follicle in the ovary releases an egg into the fallopian tubes, where it then travels down into the uterus.
-After the release, the follicle left behind in the ovary releases a large amount of progesterone.
+When you ovulate, a follicle in your ovary releases an egg into the fallopian tubes, where it then travels down into the uterus.
+After the egg is released, the follicle left behind in your ovary releases a large amount of progesterone.

 Additionally, estradiol (E2) is included in the Day 21 testing.
 This is a form of estrogen that is released as your egg follicles grow in the ovary.
 It peaks at ovulation.

 Serial estradiol (E2) levels are often measured for monitoring superovulation in intrauterine insemination (IUI) and in vitro fertilization (IVF) treatment cycles, as it indicates follicular growth.
 Superovulation is the controlled stimulation of the ovaries as they are medically manipulated to produce more than one egg each month (normal ovulation produces only one egg each month).

 An ultrasound exam is also used to measure your uterine lining to determine if it is thick enough for a fertilized egg to implant.